HugoZHL/HugoZHL.github.io/hexo-en/source/_posts/Test-and-Start.md

     - [Others]
 ---

 The blog is maintained by H.Z and K.B, to reserve our precious science knowledge and experience.
-For simplicity we divide our posts into 3 major categories: Maths, Physics and CS.
+For simplicity we divide our posts into 4 major categories: Maths, Physics, CS and Others.

 ### Mathematics
 This part contains the outlines of some basic maths lessons for further science study, and also some advanced theorems or intuitive maths support for other science fields.